Out of Africa? Data fail to support language origin in Africa

 So does such a founder effect play a similarly significant effect in the dispersal and differentiation of languages?
 Michael Cysouw regards Atkinson's finding as "artefactual".
 Cysouw, whose work is funded by one of the prestigious Starting Grants awarded by the European Research Council (ERC), heads a research group that studies quantitative comparative linguistics in LMU's Faculty of Languages and Literatures.
 He says he has no objection in principle to the use of methods borrowed from other disciplines to tackle questions in linguistics, but that problems arise from their inappropriate application.
 For example, he finds that if Atkinson's method is employed to examine other aspects of language, such as the construction of subordinate clauses or the use of the passive mood, the results "do not point in the same direction".

 Indeed, in their article in Science, Cysouw and his coauthors Steven Moran (LMU) and Dan Dediu of the Max Planck Institute for Psycholinguistics in Nijmegen show that, depending on the features considered, Atkinson's method places the site of origin of language in eastern Africa or the Caucasus or somewhere else entirely.
-As Cysouw points out, linguists have long sought to throw light on the origin of language by analyzing patterns of distribution.
+As Cysouw points out, linguists have long sought to throw light on the origin of language by analyzing patterns of language distribution.
 The problem is that such relationships can be reliably traced only as far back as about 10,000 years before the present. (math/PH)

 More information: Science, 02/10/2012.